git-town/git-town/website/src/nested-feature-branches.md

 git hack 1-refactor
 ```

-[git hack](commands/hack.md) creates the feature branch off the main branch.
-We
+[git hack](commands/hack.md) creates a new feature branch off the main branch.
-perform the refactor and commit it.
+We perform the refactor and commit it.

 ## Branch 2: rename foo